marcwrobel/jbanking/CONTRIBUTING.md

 5. lock and unpin the [discussion](https://github.com/marcwrobel/jbanking/discussions) that relates to the previous version,
 6. pin the [discussion](https://github.com/marcwrobel/jbanking/discussions) that relates to the current version.
+7. close the [milestone](https://github.com/marcwrobel/jbanking/milestones) that was created for the released version.

 ## Continuous Integration